w3c/wai-quick-start/source/designing.html.erb.md

 Work with content authors and developers to provide alternatives for non-text content.

 {::nomarkdown}
-<%= example 'Design includes links to a transcript and to an alternative video' %>
+<%= example 'Design includes links to a transcript and to an audio described video' %>

 <div class="text-alt">
   <figure>